absa-subatomic-legacy/gluon/README.md

 for more information.

 ## Deployment
-Add additional notes about how to deploy this on a live system
+Notes on how to deploy this on a live system.

 Preferred method is to run in a Docker image.
 Refer to note on Docker under development.